mklmfane/airbus-test/README.md

 Jenkins X also deploys a set of supporting services, including the Jenkins dashboard, Docker Registry, ChartMuseum, and Artifact Hub to manage Helm charts, and Nexus, which serves as a Maven and npm repository.

-The following is the output of the kubectl get svc command:

-Point your browser to the Jenkins URL printed during the installation process and sign in with the admin username and password displayed previously in figure 11.30.
-The dashboard in figure 11.31 should be served.

-It is possible to run Jenkins in serverless mode while installing Jenkins X. Then, instead of running the Jenkins web dashboard, which continuously consumes CPU and memory resources, you can run Jenkins only when you need it.

-The Jenkins X installation also creates two Git repositories by default: one for your staging environment and one for production, as shown in figure 11.32:

-Staging—Any merge performed on the project master branch will automatically be deployed as a new version to staging (auto promote).

-Production—You will have to manually promote your staging application version into production by using a jx promote command.

-Jenkins X uses these repositories to manage deployments to each environment, and promotions are done via Git pull requests.
-Each repository contains a Helm chart that specifies the applications to be deployed to the corresponding environment.
-Each repository also has a Jenkinsfile to handle promotions.

-Now that you have a working cluster with Jenkins X installed, we are going to create an application that can be built and deployed with Jenkins X. For clarity, I have created a RESTful API in Go that serves an HTTP endpoint with a list of the top 100 IMDb movies.
-We will import this project inside Jenkins with this command:

 jx import
 If you wish to import a project that is already in a remote Git repository, you can use the --url argument: